CleasbyCode/Tweetable-JPG-PowerShell-Polyglot/README.md

 For the final close-comment block, we overwrite the last thirteen bytes of the image with a default string (*0x00, 0x00, 0x20, 0x20, 0x00, 0x00, ***0x23, 0x3E, 0x0D, 0x23***, 0x9e, 0xFF, 0xD9*).

-To have any chance of getting this to work, we have no choice but to overwrite bytes (using the above string) within a section of the image file that is compressed & encoded.
+To have any chance of getting this to work, we have no choice but to overwrite bytes (using the above string) within a section of the image that is compressed/encoded.
+While this technically corrupts the image, most images show no visable signs of distortion (miniscule for those that do) and no program refuses to display the image.
+Twitter allows it to be posted without complaint.

+The program ***ImageMagick*** does inform us about this corruption when we use the ***identify -verbose*** option. "*Corrupt JPEG data: premature end of data segment*"

 This triggers ***X/Twitter*** to potentially re-encode these bytes.

 The first six bytes of the string can help with the encoding and are expendable, so it does not matter if they are changed or removed, but the following four bytes (***0x23, 0x3E, 0x0D, 0x23***) are crucial and need to be preserved by ***X/Twitter*** for the ***PowerShell*** script to work after tweeting the image.
 For some images, these four bytes are preserved by ***X/Twitter***, but are changed or removed for other images, which will causes the embedded ***PowerShell*** script to fail.